ministryofjustice/observability-platform/docs/runbooks/onboarding.md

     - GitHub team name (used for access control)

+      - Note: If the team is a parent of other teams, child team's members will be included as part of the parent team's members, this is a quirk of <https://github.com/ministryofjustice/moj-terraform-scim-github>

     - Account names

 1. Observabilty Platform creates tenant configuration in Modernisation Platform ([`observability-platform/environment-configurations.tf`](https://github.com/ministryofjustice/modernisation-platform-environments/blob/main/terraform/environments/observability-platform/environment-configurations.tf))